gecio/gecio.github.io/docs/_imke/about/changelog-v2.14.8/index.en.md

 ## Supported Kubernetes versions

+### New Kubernetes versions

+Customers can now create Kubernetes clusters with version v1.18.6.

+### Updates to the supported Kubernetes versions

-Kubernetes clusters will be upgraded as follows in order to deploy bugfixes and security fixes.
+The list of the supported Kubernetes versions will be updated as follows in order to deploy bugfixes and security fixes:

 v1.15.x -> v1.15.11

-v1.16.x -> v1.16.13
+v1.16.x -> v1.16.15

 v1.17.x -> v1.17.9

 v1.18.x -> v1.18.6

-- Customers can now create Kubernetes clusters with version v1.18.x.
+### End of Life announcements

-- End-of-Life CoreOS no longer supported (replaced by Flatcar)
+End-of-Life: CoreOS is no longer supported (replaced by Flatcar).

 ## New features